JustAppSec

 Who is impacted

-• Any environment using curl or libcurl with OAuth2 bearer tokens, redirects enabled, and a .netrc file that can match the redirected hostname (including via default).
+• Any environment using curl with OAuth2 bearer tokens, redirects enabled, and a .netrc file that can match the redirected hostname.

 What to do now

-• If you cannot upgrade immediately, reduce exposure by avoiding the combination of Bearer tokens + redirects, and review/limit .netrc use (especially default) in automation contexts.
+• If you cannot patch, reduce exposure by avoiding the combination of bearer tokens + redirects, and review/limit .netrc use (especially default) in automation.

-• Inventory where libcurl is embedded (it may be present indirectly via other software) and prioritize updates in internet-facing or CI/CD environments where tokens are high-value.
+• Inventory where libcurl is embedded and prioritize updates in internet-facing or CI/CD environments.

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.